opendatahub-io/distributed-workloads/Quick-Start.md

 This Quick Start guide assumes that you have administrator access to an OpenShift cluster and an existing Open Data Hub (ODH) installation on your cluster.
 More information about ODH can be found  [here](https://opendatahub.io/docs/quick-installation/).
 But the quick step to install ODH is as follows:

-1. Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `Open Data Hub Operator` and install it with the default settings
+   - Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `Open Data Hub Operator` and install it with the default settings.
+(It should be version 1.Y.Z which you get from the default `rolling` channel)

 ### CodeFlare Operator

 The CodeFlare operator must be installed from the OperatorHub on your OpenShift cluster.

-1. Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `CodeFlare Operator` and install it with the default settings
+- Using the OpenShift UI, navigate to Operators --> OperatorHub and search for `CodeFlare Operator` and install it with the default settings

 ### NFD and GPU Operators